What is Proton Therapy?

 Pencil beam technology and IMPT build on the benefits of proton therapy.
 With a proton beam just millimeters wide, these advanced forms of proton therapy combine precision and effectiveness, offering unmatched ability to treat a patient’s tumor and minimizing effect on a patient’s quality of life – during and after treatment.
 They rely on complex treatment planning systems and an intricate number of magnets to aim a narrow proton beam and essentially “paint” a radiation dose layer by layer.

 Pencil beam is very effective in treating the most complex tumors, like those in the prostate, brain, eye, and cancers in children, while leaving healthy tissue and other critical areas unharmed.
 IMPT is best used to deliver a potent and precise dose of protons to complex or concave-shaped tumors that may be adjacent to the spinal cord or embedded head and neck or skull base, including nasal and sinus cavities; oral cavity; salivary gland; tongue; tonsils; and larynx.
+Watch this video as Dr. Mahajan, director of international development at the MD Anderson Proton Therapy Center, explains intensity modulated proton therapy and what's involved in delivering this innovative treatment option.

 Is Proton Therapy Right for You?